jnp3/darkelyon-ulauncher/README.md

 git clone https://github.com/jonapiron/darkelyon-ulauncher.git
 ```

 Open Ulauncher and go to the settings.
-In the `Preferences` tab, choose your newly installed theme! 🤓
+In the `Preferences` tab, choose `darkelyon` and enjoy your newly installed theme! 🤓